Photo courtesy of

 • African American Census Records Online (from Afrigeneas)

-• Christine's Genealogy website also includes links to various census transcriptions online
+• Christine's Genealogy website also includes links to various census transcriptions that are available online

 Migration: